 April 2020: watching seals sunbathing

-May 2020: pedalling back to the hostel...and with perfect weather
+May 2020: pedalling back to the hostel...and with such perfect weather!!

-Okay, so maybe it’s a lazy way to get through the water but it is so restful and great fun.
+Okay, so maybe you think peddling is a lazy way to get through the water but it is so restful and great fun.
 Obviously, this works well on calm water like today, don’t think I’d risk it in choppy conditions.
 Maybe next time I’ll take a wee picnic with me.

 We’re so lucky to be on the edge of this terrific cycle / walking trail.
 Even when I’m short on time this is a great turning point for a daily walk.
 There are almost always horses in the field and they’re very curious and friendly – even the hostel dog doesn’t scare them off!